Kentucky Route 255: Mammoth Cave National Park and northwestern Barren County

+KY 255's final 1.259 mi segment between Highland Springs and the northern terminus is part of the Cordell Hull Scenic Highway, part of the Kentucky Scenic Byways system.

 History

-The state route was established during the 1930s. it originally ran from Park City, following the Barren-Edmonson County line, and then eastward to end where the current eastern split of KY 255 and KY 70 is located.
-In the 1950s, KY 255 designation was extended onto formerly locally maintained back roads from Park City southward to Bon Ayr (formerly Bonayer), and further south to KY 252 at Game, Kentucky (now Rocky Hill) just north of the then-impounded Barren River, which formed Barren River Lake sometime later.
-Ky 255 was also extended onto the old KY 70 alignment from the current KY255/70 split in Barren County to the southeast boundary of the Mammoth Cave park.
+The state route was established during the 1930s. it originally ran from Park City northward to closely follow and cross the Barren-Edmonson County line on its way to Chaumont, and then eastward into Barren County to end where the current eastern split of KY 255 and KY 70 is located.
+In the 1950s, the KY 255 designation was extended southward onto a few formerly locally maintained back roads to Bon Ayr (formerly Bonayer), and further south to KY 252 at Game (now Rocky Hill) just north of the Barren River shortly before that segment of the river was impounded to form Barren River Lake.
+KY 255 was also extended onto the old KY 70 alignment from the current KY 255/70 split in Barren County to the southeast boundary of the Mammoth Cave National Park.

+In 1991, the segment of KY 255 from the I-65 interchange at Park City to the KY 70 junction at Chaumont was transferred to the National Park Service for that stretch of roadway to become a new portion of Mammoth Cave National Park.

 Points of interest

 The ruins of Bells Tavern are located alongside the original KY 255 alignment near the railroad tracks.
 Built in 1830, it was a favorite stop of wealthy patrons before it burned in 1860.
 A roadside marker marks the location of the tavern and details some of its history.

 Diamond Caverns, the second oldest cave tour operation in the United States, is located just off of KY 255, just north of its intersection with I-65.
 A roadside marker gives a history of the site.